Binge watching a series on Netflix, use WhatsApp or listening to Spotify? This is all possible thanks to IT!

 You work on machine learning, cloud computing and data visualisation.
 You learn how to determine which requirements an application has to fulfil.
 During this semester, you will also investigate whether you are interested in entrepreneurship and think about ethics in your field.

-You choose one of the three study tracks: Software Engineer, Business IT Consultant or Data Scientist.
+You choose one of the two study tracks: Software Engineer or Data Scientist.
 Your minor and internship (in the Netherlands or abroad) are centered on your chosen study track.

 The first semester is dedicated to your study track.
 You conclude the programme with a graduation research project at a company in The Netherlands or abroad.